 4. Phase-3: Client Authentication and Key Exchange

-This phase is used by the client to send the following message to the server.
+This phase 3 used by the client to send the following message to the server.

 - certificates: this message is send to if not suitable certificate is available , if some aspect change unexpectedly